Limited changes: Luxembourg’s introduction of the AIFMD law consolidates its leading position in the private equity sector

 Inspired by the Anglo-Saxon model, the AIFMD law changes some of the rules applicable to partnerships limited by shares (sociétés en commandite par actions) and brings an in-depth reform of the legal framework governing simple limited partnerships (sociétés en commandite simple or SCS).

 Furthermore, the AIFMD law creates a new form of limited partnership without legal personality: the special limited partnership (société en commandite special or SCSp)…

-If you are registered and logged in to the site, click on the link below to read the rest of the Ober Avocats & Partners briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Ober Avocats & Partners briefing.

 Sign in or Register to continue reading this article

 It's quick, easy and free!

 It takes just 5 minutes to register.
 Answer a few simple questions and once completed you’ll have instant access.Register now

 In-depth, expert analysis into the stories behind the headlines from our leading team of journalists.